Parisoft/resty/README.md

 It's made to be simple and elegant by avoiding *[boilerplate code](http://en.wikipedia.org/wiki/Boilerplate_code)* and a lot of configurations.

 ## Get Started
-Given the [/meta](https://developer.github.com/v3/meta/) github API wich a request to https://api.github.com/meta bring a JSON like this:
+Given the [/meta](https://developer.github.com/v3/meta/) github service wich a request to https://api.github.com/meta brings a JSON like this:
 ```
 {
   "verifiable_password_authentication": true,